What is a universal socket?

 What universal socket sizes are available?

-Universal sockets come in two sizes: standard and large.
-The standard size has an overall diameter of 1" (25.4mm) and can be used on fastener heads ranging from ¼" - ¾" (7mm-19mm).
-It also has a ⅜" drive for connecting a turning tool.
+Universal sockets come in different sizes, but most commonly there are only two: standard and large.
+The standard size has an overall diameter of 1″ (25.4mm) and can be used on fastener heads ranging from ¼” – ¾” (7mm-19mm).
+It also has a ⅜” drive for connecting a turning tool.